jacksonvaldez/tea_subscription/README.md

 # Tea Subscription

-Tea Subscription Service serves as the backend functinality of the application.
+Tea Subscription Service serves as the backend functionality of the application.

 Ruby 2.7.5
 Rails 5.2.7